anoushka45/folder-management-system/readme.md

 - download items of their choice.

 Admin:
--	view uploaded items by clubs/commitees .
+-	view uploaded items sorted by clubs/commitees .
 - reject and approve items of their choice.
 -	recieve notifications about folders added and requests to restore items.
 -	download items of their choice.